rperezll/ng-fast-toast/test/test-project/README.md

 ## Environment

-This project is built using a blank Angular 18.2.6 template with Tailwind CSS configured.
+This project is built using a **blank Angular 18.2.6 template** with **Tailwind CSS configured**.
 NgFastToast has been installed via npm and is fully set up for display in the startup application.